robmoore-i/robmoore-i.github.io/wiki/docs/writing/gradle/custom-repositories.md

 To be honest I still don't quite understand what a Gradle artifact transform is, but I will present the inevitably incorrect mental model I use (in the spirit of "all models are wrong, some are useful").
 There is [official documentation](https://docs.gradle.org/current/userguide/artifact_transforms.html) covering this, which I think explains the concept to some degree.

 An artifact transform is a Gradle object that knows how to perform an operation on a dependency, and in doing so, alters a piece of its associated metadata.
-When Gradle resolves a requested dependency, it requests it with certain metadata, and this metadata is used by Gradle to determine whether or not it can satisfy a dependency consumer's request by transforming an available dependency using a registered artifact transform.
+When Gradle resolves a requested dependency, it requests it with certain metadata, and this metadata is used by Gradle to determine whether it can satisfy a dependency consumer's request by transforming an available dependency using a registered artifact transform.

 ## Custom repository declaration